Jamie Ward

-Jamie John Ward (born 12 May 1986) is a professional footballer who plays as a striker for Ilkeston Town where he is player-manager.
+Jamie John Ward (born 12 May 1986) is a professional footballer who plays as a striker for UAE Second Division League club Precision.
 He has represented the Northern Ireland national team.

 Born in Birmingham he began his career with his home-town club Aston Villa but failed to break into the first team and following a spell on loan at Stockport County he joined Torquay United.
 From there Ward had signed first for Chesterfield and then Sheffield United before joining Derby County in 2011 and later Nottingham Forest in 2015.
 Ward qualifies for Northern Ireland through his grandfather.
 He was included in the Northern Ireland national team for the UEFA Euro 2016, where they reached the round of 16.

 Club career

 Aston Villa

 Ward began his career as a trainee with Aston Villa and played in their 2004 FA Youth Cup Final defeat against Middlesbrough.
 He turned professional in July 2005 after recovering from injuries received in a car crash in 2004.

 Although Ward captained Aston Villa's reserve team, he did not make a first-team appearance and in March 2006 he joined Stockport County on loan until the end of the season, making his league debut in a 1–0 victory away to Bury on 7 March.
 He made nine appearances, scoring once in a 3–1 home victory against Shrewsbury Town.